This document will explain you how to use Zappy Task Editor.

 Create automation with our drag and drop, code-free, editor.
 Leverage our library of hundreds of activities and pre-built automation components.
 For fast and easy troubleshooting our visual debugger highlights an exact error and displays easy to comprehend messages.
 No more manual, error-prone programming of each process and user action, Zappy learns your actions and build them into automation.

-While setting properties in the property panel, click on three dots in front of text, Value Picker will be opened
+While setting properties in the property panel, click on three dots in front of text property, Value Picker will be opened

 1)Variable: Select Variable from Value Picker and Select the action whose output will be used as input for another action.